1919 Atlantic hurricane season: Tropical depressions

 In addition to the five other tropical storms, there were five tropical cyclones that remained a tropical depression.
 The first depression formed from a low pressure area just offshore Belize on June 1.
 Moving northward, the storm dissipated over the southeastern Gulf of Mexico by the following day.
 Another tropical depression from non-tropical origin near Bermuda on June 15.
 After tracking generally southwestward for a few days, the depression became extratropical on June 18.
 The next tropical depression was reported in the vicinity of the Windward Islands on August 18.
-It brought "heavy weather" to Barbados, causing two ship to run aground.
+It brought "heavy weather" to Barbados, causing two ships to run aground.
 On August 25, a tropical depression developed near the northern Cape Verde islands, before dissipated on the next day.
 The final depression that remained below tropical storm status formed southeast of Bermuda on September 9.
 The storm strengthened while heading northwestward, but transitioned into an extratropical cyclone on September 12.